 Bites are Less Common (And Less Deadly) Than You Think

-That said, rattlesnake bites are still a serious threat and there are steps you can take to avoid them.
+That said, rattlesnake bites are still a serious threat, and there are steps you can take to avoid them.
 First, be cautious when hiking.
 Be aware that when temperatures are high, rattlesnakes typically hide beneath rock or wood piles and in shady areas.
 You should carry a walking stick to check brush for snakes before walking through.
-In cooler weather, the snakes are more likely to be out and about, catching sun in the middle of the road or on top of large rocks.
+In cooler weather, the snakes are more likely to be out and about, catching the sun in the middle of the road or on top of large rocks.